 - 6. The ODM is based largely on data produced for the MOIRA2.2 rail planning tool which itself is derived from LENNON, the rail industry's ticketing and revenue system.
 This does place some limitations on the data of which users should be aware and these are detailed in this report. - 7.
 The MOIRA2.2 matrix provides an estimate of journeys on the GB (England, Scotland and Wales) rail network for the duration of a financial year (April 1st March 31st).
-It includes all journeys associated with point to point flows and includes overlays ("infills") to reflect travel on Travelcards in the London area and PTE-sponsored tickets in the major urban areas outside London. - 8.
-The production of the ODM involves making a number of further adjustments and inclusion of additional "infills" to address identified issues.
-The overlays include representation of journeys on selected 'Ranger/Rover' products (e.g. Anglia Plus products) and a number of adjustments are made to address known issues across the network.
+It includes all journeys associated with point to point flows and includes overlays ("infills") to reflect travel on Travelcards in the London area, Passenger Transport Executive (PTE) sponsored tickets in the major urban areas outside London and travel on some selected 'Rover/Ranger' products (e.g. Anglia Plus). - 8.
+The production of the ODM involves making a number of further adjustments and inclusion of additional "infills" to address identified issues The overlays include representation of journeys on selected 'Ranger/Rover' products (e.g. Anglia Plus products) and a number of adjustments are made to address known issues across the network.

 - 9. The adjustments included in the ODM are: - Allocation of demand associated with tickets sold to 'London Terminals' between those terminals.
-These process has been enhanced in the 2015/16 station usage1 dataset and is described in Chapter 3; - Allocation of demand between individual stations within station groups outside central London.
-For example where tickets are sold to/from 'Exeter BR' it is necessary to estimate how these journeys are distributed between Exeter Central, Exeter St. David's and Exeter St. Thomas; - Specific adjustments made to selected stations to account for known issues, for example Digby & Sowton.
+These process was enhanced in the 2015/16 station usage1 dataset and is described in Appendix A; - Allocation of demand between individual stations within station groups outside central London.
+For example, where tickets are sold to/from 'Dorking BR' it is necessary to estimate how these journeys are distributed between Dorking West, Dorking and Dorking Deepdene stations; - Specific adjustments made to selected stations to account for known issues, for example Digby & Sowton. - 10.
+The impact of the methodological changes will not necessarily be visible in all presentaions of the statistics.
+The adjustments described above will not have any impact on the Regional Rail Usage statistical release as the changes affect the allocation of passenger journeys between stations within the same region.